 Parameter Description target IP address This parameter specifies the target IP address of the traceroute.
 This parameter is mandatory.
 IP addresses must be used and surrounded by quotes.
 DNS names are not supported. -C Probe on call control (ShoreSIP) port, using a ShoreSIP Request message, to determine if the packets flow from the switch through the network.
-This parameter uses fixed ports and version compatibility among all switches receiving packets. -е This parameter specifies the use of a fixed destination port and an incrementing source port.
-By default, traceroute increments the destination port with each probe.
+This parameter uses fixed ports and version compatibility among all switches receiving packets. -e This parameter specifies the use of a fixed destination port and an incrementing source port. each probe.
 This port number is then used as a sequence number for matching packet responses to the probes.
 Incrementing the destination port number may complicate troubleshooting when packets are being filtered or lost at certain ports. -1 This parameter specifies the ICMP protocol.
 (UDP is the default protocol used for traceroute.)